MicrosoftDocs/dynamics365smb-docs/financials/service-how-to-change-the-annual-amount-on-service-contracts-or-contract-quotes.md

 ---
     title: How to Change the Annual Amount on Service Contracts or Contract Quotes | Microsoft Docs
-    description: You can change the annual amount of the service contract or contract quote to correct the amount that will be invoiced annually.
+    description: You can change the amount that will be invoiced annually on service contracts or service contract quotes.
     services: project-madeira
     documentationcenter: ''
-    author: SorenGP
+    author: bholtorf

     ms.service: dynamics365-financials
     ms.topic: article